Skip to Main Content

 Internships

-Each academic area may have specific prerequisites; contact the director of the Center for Global & Career Services for details.
+Each academic area may have specific prerequisites; contact the director of the Center for Career and Experiential Learning for details.
 Sophomore standing is required as well as a 2.50 GPA cumulative average.

 To obtain credit for internships, a student must submit an on- line Application through the MyCurry portal and confirm an approved site and schedule.
-The student must also create three learning goals developed in cooperation with his/her supervisors and submit a final Learning Contract.
-Learning Contract guidelines are available on the portal or in the Center for Global & Career Services.
+The student must also create three learning goals developed in cooperation with their supervisors and submit a final Learning Contract.
+Learning Contract guidelines are available on the portal or in the Center for Career and Experiential Learning.

 In general, 3 credits of internship may count toward the major.